Erasmusdev/WindowsPurgeMaster/ReadMe.md

 - Empty Recycle Bin not working

--Fixed some bugs in the auto clean option
+- Fixed some bugs in the auto clean option

 CHANGES:

--The program now uses Powerschell by default instead of CMD this is done to fix some restrictions with CDM
+- The program now uses Powerschell by default instead of CMD this is done to fix some restrictions with CDM